Number of dogs sterilized: 75 & counting!

-Fortunately there are TNR programs.
-These programs focus solely on trapping and collecting street dogs, bringing them to a vet for their neuter and recovery, and then releasing them back to the neighborhood where they were collected.
+Fortunately there are TSR programs.
+These programs focus solely on trapping and collecting street dogs, bringing them to a vet for their sterilization and recovery, and then releasing them back to the neighborhood where they were collected.

-One unsterilized female can be tied to the births of 67,000 dogs in just 6 years.
+One unsterilized female dog and her offspring can produce 67,000 puppies in just 6 years!

 For the Love of Dogs

-WHAT: A USA based 501c3 supporting dog sterilizations around the world – launching in Argentina.
+WHAT: A USA based 501c3 supporting dog sterilizations around the world – launching in Argentina, Portugal, Montenegro & Vietnam.

 OBJECTIVE: Reduce the suffering of dogs worldwide by funding compassionate sterilizations.

-1st: Work with governments, veterinarians and the community to fund street dog sterilizations via a TNR program.
+1st: Work with governments, veterinarians and the community to fund street dog sterilizations via a TSR program.

 2nd: Explore new, non-surgically invasive techniques for sterilization.